Crewe–Derby line

 The Crewe–Derby line is a railway line in central England, running from Crewe in a south-easterly direction to Derby, via Stoke-on-Trent and Uttoxeter.
-Passenger services on the line are provided by East Midlands Railway, with Avanti West Coast, London Northwestern Railway, Northern and CrossCountry providing additional services north of Stoke-on-Trent to both Crewe and Manchester.
+Passenger services on the line are provided by East Midlands Railway, with Avanti West Coast, London Northwestern Railway, Northern Trains and CrossCountry providing additional services north of Stoke-on-Trent to both Crewe and Manchester.

 History

-This line was opened by the North Staffordshire Railway Company and became part of the London Midland and Scottish Railway in 1923.
+This line was opened by the North Staffordshire Railway Company, and became part of the London Midland and Scottish Railway in 1923.